fbpx

 Issues for Employment

 A domestic violence conviction, especially a felony offense, can profoundly affect employment prospects.
 Employers often conduct criminal background checks, and a conviction can lead to job loss or difficulty finding new employment.
 In certain professions, particularly those involving trust or safety, such as education, healthcare, law enforcement, or roles involving children, a record of domestic violence can be especially detrimental.
 Additionally, the time required for court appearances and the overall stress of the situation can negatively impact job performance and productivity.
-A good Domestic violence lawyer knows how important it is to keep working and will do what we can to help you keep your job.
+A good criminal defense lawyer specializing in domestic violence cases knows how important it is to keep working and will do what we can to help you keep your job.
 At ATX Legal, our criminal defense attorneys can provide guidance even outside the courtroom.

 Related Offenses